-Odoo formerly known as OpenERP is an open-source and all-in-one ERP and CRM business application.
+Odoo formerly known as OpenERP is an open-source and all-in-one self-hosted CRM application.
 It is designed for businesses and individuals who want to manage their customers, invoices, orders, products, inventories, sales, projects and more.
 It is written in the Python programming language and used by thousands of businesses worldwide to manage their CRM and ERP processes.
 It also provides human resources and accounting add-ons to manage the business employees and finances.
+Learn how to speed up Odoo.

-In this guide, we will show you how to install Odoo 15 on Ubuntu 20.04.
+In this guide, we will show you how to install Odoo 15 on Ubuntu VPS.

 - Access to the root user account (or access to an admin account with root privileges)